Korepi/korepi-docs/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Korepi Community Code of Conduct

-> At Korepi, our commitment lies in fostering a safe, welcoming, and inclusive environment.
-To ensure a positive and enriching experience for all our members, we have established the following Code of Conduct:
+In the heart of Korepi lies a steadfast commitment to nurturing a community environment that is safe, welcoming, and inclusive for everyone.
+To uphold these values and ensure that all members have a positive and enriching experience, we have established a comprehensive Code of Conduct as follows:

-1. **Celebrating Diversity and Inclusivity:** We cherish and celebrate diversity in all its aspects, encompassing nationality, gender identity, sexual orientation, ethnicity, religion, age, ability, and socio-economic background.
-Mutual respect and understanding among our community members are encouraged and valued.
+## 1. Celebrating Diversity and Inclusivity

+At Korepi, we deeply value and celebrate the rich tapestry of diversity that each member brings to our community.
+This includes, but is not limited to, differences in nationality, gender identity, sexual orientation, ethnicity, religion, age, abilities, and socio-economic backgrounds.
+We foster an atmosphere of mutual respect and understanding, recognizing that our collective diversity is our strength.

-2. **Zero Tolerance for Discrimination and Harassment:** Discriminatory behavior, harassment, personal attacks, or any form of derogatory conduct will not be tolerated.
-This encompasses actions or remarks directed at individuals based on race, gender, sexual orientation, age, religion, nationality, cultural background, physical or mental health status.
+## 2. Zero Tolerance for Discrimination and Harassment

+We maintain a strict zero-tolerance policy towards any form of discrimination, harassment, personal attacks, or derogatory conduct.
+Such behaviors, whether based on an individual's race, gender, sexual orientation, age, religion, nationality, cultural background, or physical or mental health status, are unequivocally unacceptable.
+Our community is a space for positive interactions and growth, not for causing harm or discomfort to others.
-3. **Respect for Privacy and Confidentiality:** Safeguarding personal information and privacy is paramount.
-Members are strictly prohibited from disclosing others' private information without explicit consent.
-Any shared information within the community should be done respectfully and with consent.

-4. **Commitment to Transparency and Integrity:** We hold honesty and transparency in high regard.
-All community members are expected to communicate truthfully and transparently.
-Deliberate misinformation or deceitful actions are unacceptable within our community.
+## 3. Upholding Privacy and Confidentiality

+The privacy and confidentiality of our community members are of utmost importance.
+As such, it is strictly prohibited to disclose any personal information about others without their explicit consent.
+We advocate for respectful sharing of information within the community, ensuring that consent is always sought and given prior to any disclosure.

+## 4. Commitment to Transparency and Integrity

+Honesty, transparency, and integrity are cornerstones of our community.
+We expect all members to engage in communication that is truthful and transparent.
+Any form of deliberate misinformation, deceit, or unethical behavior undermines the trust and integrity of our community and will not be tolerated.

-5. **Adherence to Community Standards:** We encourage familiarity with and adherence to our community standards.
-Adhering to these guidelines cultivates a harmonious environment.
-If any member observes a breach of these standards, we strongly encourage reporting it promptly to the community administrators or organizers.
+## 5. Adherence to Community Standards

+We encourage all members to familiarize themselves with and adhere to our community standards.
+These guidelines are in place to foster a harmonious and respectful environment.
+Should any member witness or experience a breach of these standards, we urge them to report the incident promptly to community administrators or organizers for appropriate action.

+## Commitment to Action

-All members of the Korepi community are obliged to uphold these principles.
-Any conduct contrary to this Code of Conduct will be promptly and appropriately addressed.
-We firmly believe that by respecting one another and upholding these standards, we can create a community that is not only friendly and inclusive but also beneficial and nurturing for everyone involved.
+All members of the Korepi community are expected to embrace and uphold these principles.
+Any actions or behaviors contrary to the spirit of this Code of Conduct will be addressed promptly and appropriately.
+We are committed to ensuring that our community remains a space where respect is mutual, diversity is celebrated, and everyone feels valued and supported.

+Together, by respecting one another and adhering to these guidelines, we can cultivate a community that is not only friendly and inclusive but also enriching and nurturing for all its members.